ut-robotics/picr21-team-kobe/Kobe_Elektronics/README.md

 - Three drivers for controlling motors, with FAULT LEDs

--Can be controlled through 2 PWM signals or one direction signal and one PWM signal, controlled by MODE pin signal.
+- Can be controlled through 2 PWM signals or one direction signal and one PWM signal, controlled by MODE pin signal.
 When GND, 1 PWM and direction

--Needs 20us low pulse on nSLEEP to initialize, otherwise when high FAULT LEDs are glowing
+- Needs 20us low pulse on nSLEEP to initialize, otherwise when high FAULT LEDs are glowing

--Has SR pin for slew rate control
+- Has SR pin for slew rate control

--ITRIP pin for load current regulation
+- ITRIP pin for load current regulation

--DIAG pin connected to PGND
+- DIAG pin connected to PGND

--DRVOFF pin to put the driver on standby
+- DRVOFF pin to put the driver on standby